 Our bodies are truly amazing and were designed to protect us from danger, giving us the best advantage for survival.
 The “fight or flight” response is an urgent stress reaction that tells our bodies we need to leave a situation.
-In this moment, norepinephrine and epinephrine are released giving us that quick burst of adrenaline.
+At this moment, norepinephrine and epinephrine are released giving us that quick burst of adrenaline.
 These hormones quickly go away, and our body follows up with a blast of cortisol.
 When we are in constant crisis mode, cortisol fills our body and never fully goes away.
 Because cortisol receptors are in nearly every cell, this hormone impacts every system in our body and the health risks are vast.
-Everything from diabetes, heart disease, infertility, immune disorders, brain fog, mood swings, anxiety and depression have been linked to increased cortisol levels.
+Everything from diabetes, heart disease, infertility, immune disorders, brain fog, mood swings, anxiety, and depression have been linked to increased cortisol levels.

 One easy way to reduce stress hormones is by getting regular exercise.
 We all know that we need exercise to stay healthy, but we often forget just how powerful it can be to “walk off your anger.”
 Getting out of a stressful situation by getting exercise can quickly release relaxation compounds in the brain while simultaneously improving your mental health and protecting the brain from the effects of aging.